-Socio demographic characteristics of the studied patients revealed that; most of the studied patients were aged between 40-60years old. with mean age $52.68 \pm 7.17$ years, These findings may be due to that COPD takes many years until serious effects of smoking on lungs appear.
+Socio demographic characteristics of the studied patients revealed that; most of the studied patients were aged between 40-60years old. with mean age 52.68 \pm 7.17years, These findings might be due to that COPD takes many years until serious effects of smoking on lungs appear.
 This is supported by (Qaseem, Wilt, Weinberger, Hanania, Criner, Van der Molen, Marciniuk, Denberg, Schünemann, Wedzicha, MacDonald, & Shekelle, 2011) that stated that the single best variable for predicting which adults will have airflow obstruction on spirometry is a history of more than 40 pack years of smoking.